clartaq/cwiki/README.md

 I ​run this way in IntelliJ using Cursive to start a REPL.

 **Note on Using the Cursive REPL**: After a `lein clean` or other operation that deletes the target files, the Cursive REPL will attempt to re-compile the `wiki-attributes.clj` file.
-It will apparently fail (but actually succeeds.)
-To continue, just click the "Stop REPL" button (the red square at the top of the REPL window), then click the "Reconnect" button.
+You will need to build the extension manually first.
+Use something like `lein cljsbuild once min` from the command line.
+Then you should be able to run the Cursive REPL.
+(The `cljsbuild` task incudes a `prep` task that builds the extension correctly.)
 Things will proceed as normal.

 Attempting to run from the `lein repl` command seems to work just fine.